Skip to main content

 5.1 Key CDN Features for 2025

-• HTTP/3 and QUIC support for faster TLS handshakes.
+• HTTP/3 and QUIC -- faster TLS handshakes, noticeable on mobile

-• Edge-based image optimization and automatic format rewriting (WebP/AVIF).
+• Edge-based image optimization with automatic WebP/AVIF conversion

-• Custom edge rules for geo-based redirects or A/B testing.
+• Custom edge rules for geo-redirects or A/B testing

 5.2 Cache-Control Headers